Gambit1583/Project-1-MHA/README.md

 - Update/change carousel headings and paragraphs as necessary.
 Image captions are overlapping
 - Removed some captions to prevent overlap until a fix can be arranged.
 - Repair carousel button so that users can cycle through the images if desired.
+- Adjust colors across to be more user friendly
+- lock footer and adjust icons.